emyca/Spring-Boot-Jpa-ER/docs/_04_1_to_1_bidir_spk_pkjc/README.md

 ### UML

-UML class-diagram image can be found [here](./1-to-1-bidir-spk-pkjc-uml.png).
+UML class-diagram can be found [here](./1-to-1-bidir-spk-pkjc-uml.puml).
+To read and preview PlantUML (`.puml`) files in IntelliJ IDEA, you need to install the `plantuml4idea` plugin.